nedbat/cog/docs/index.rst

 Cog is a file generation tool.
 It lets you use pieces of Python code as generators in your source files to generate whatever text you need.

-This page describes version 3.3.0, released November 19, 2021.
+This page describes version 3.4.1, released March 7, 2024.

 What does it do?